stanford-crfm/levanter/docs/Announcement-Post.md

 ## Future and Conclusion

 This is just the beginning for Levanter.
 In the future, look for:
-* more models on interesting problem domains
+* more models on interesting problem domains,
-* scaled up versions of new architectures developed here at Stanford and elsewhere
+* scaled up versions of new architectures developed here at Stanford and elsewhere,
-* new training techniques
+* new training techniques, including the newly released [Sofia](https://arxiv.org/abs/2305.14342) optimizer,
-* larger models
+* and larger models

-We are excited to continue to develop Levanter and to share our work with the community.
+Levanter is still a work in progress, but we are excited to share it with the community.
+We hope that Levanter will be useful to others who are interested in training foundation models using Jax and TPUs.
 Please join us on our journey!
-You can find us on [GitHub](https://github.com/stanford-crfm/levanter), [Twitter](https://twitter.com/StanfordCRFM), and [Discord](https://discord.gg/8JXaqtq7HH).
+You can find us on [GitHub](https://github.com/stanford-crfm/levanter), [Twitter](https://twitter.com/StanfordCRFM), or on the (unofficial) [Jax LLM Discord](https://discord.gg/CKazXcbbBm).
 (And by the way, [we're hiring](https://crfm.stanford.edu/apply.html)!)

 ## Acknowledgements

-In addition to the generous support of Google, we would like to thank the following people for their help and support:
+In addition to the generous support of the Google TPU Research Cloud, we would like to thank the following people for their help and support:

 * John Thickstun, Sidi Lu, John Hewitt, and others for being early adopters and providing feedback.
 We really appreciate your patience, support, and feedback.
 * Yifan Mai, Tony Lee, Jason Bolton, Ivan Zhou, and the rest of the CRFM engineering team for support and discussions.
-* The TRC team for support getting spun up on TPUs and for making the TPU slices available to us.
+* The TRC team for support getting spun up on TPUs and for making the Cloud TPUs available to us.
-* Roy Froystig, Sholto Douglas, and the rest Jax team for help with debugging and support.
+* Roy Frostig, Sholto Douglas, Skye Wanderman-Miln, and the rest of the Jax team for help with debugging and support.
 * Sidd Karamcheti for support and conversations